lois4801/SIF_Project-Safety-AI/README.md

 - To test the real time integration FROM WEBAPP TO MICROSOFT SOFTWARES >>>  FROM WEBAPP TO POWERPOINT PRESENTATION >>> FROM WEBAPP TO WEBAPP>>> FROM WEBAPP TO MY OWN CREATED WEBSITE
 - To do data integration testing and data quality assusrance testing during the start of the project until it is finished
 - Be sure to add description for each DASHBOARD FUNCTIONS.
 - Be sure to interconnect each graphs in each dashboards especially in Tableau.
+- To include the program for embedding the dashboards in any websites
+- To produce 3 Dashboards in PLAN 1

 ## A. Introduction